How Much Does a Website Cost in 2026? The Honest Guide

 Squarespace, Wix, GoDaddy Website Builder, and similar tools let you build a website without technical knowledge.
 Monthly costs run from £10–50, with annual billing discounts.
 A small business site on Squarespace costs roughly £180–480 per year plus domain registration.

-• Real limitation: page speed scores consistently in the 40–60 range on Google PageSpeed Insights.
+Real limitation: page speed scores frequently fall in the 40–60 range on Google PageSpeed Insights for sites built on these platforms.
 Poor Core Web Vitals cap your SEO ceiling and reduce ad landing page quality scores.

 Tier 2: Freelancer or Template Agency (£2,000–£8,000)